You are no longer the Creative Director, the Art Director, Writer, Designer

 You have a new hat.
 It is embroidered, "Problem Solver."
 And advertising is just one of the tools you use.

 Here's the deal.
-Clients come to you because they think they need advertising campaigns and websites.
+Clients come to you because they think they need advertising campaigns, brochures or websites.
 But what they really need are solutions ... creative solutions to problems like these:

 - Sign-up more customers.